 The knives come with beautiful wooden sheaths that protect the blades.
 The sheaths are magnetic, so the knives stick to them, plus, you can stick them on the fridge or your magnetic knife strip for storage.
 I was excited when I saw that the sheaths were magnetic, just ask my husband, haha!

 I really enjoy using these knives, they make meal prep fun!
-You can go to their store to find them.

-- 1 bag frozen hash browns (21 oz)
+- 1 bag frozen hash browns 21 oz

 - 2 cups diced ham

-- ¼ cup diced bell peppers, optional
+- 1/4 cup diced bell peppers optional

-- ½ onion, diced (about ½ cup)
+- 1/2 onion diced (about 1/2 cup)